-In most cases regular, database-level backups are more suitable and easier to use, even in cases where you may want to restore a single table.
-But there are a few scenarios when table backup is a reasonable approach:
+In most cases, regular, database-level backups are more suitable and easier to use, even in cases where you may want to restore a single table.
+But there are a few scenarios when a table backup is a reasonable approach:

 - Frequent backup of a large important table(s).
 When dealing with terabyte-sized databases, it can be exceptionally difficult creating a full DB backup promptly.
 Therefore, you can create a separate table copy prior to any server maintenance, massive data changes or version upgrades.

 - As a part of a complex disaster recovery plan.
-Despite having a distributed data cluster and offsite backup, you may want to have a “last resort” recovery possibility for the worst cases of data corruption.
+Despite having a distributed data cluster and offsite backup, you may want to have a “last resort” recovery opportunityfor the worst cases of data corruption.